 An arch to commemorate the Battle of Austerlitz

-Six of the monument's low reliefs depict other Napoleonic victories.
+Six of the monument’s low reliefs depict Napoleonic victories.

-The eight pink granite Corinthian columns indeed adorn its two facades come from the Château of Meudon, which was demolished at the Revolution.
+The eight pink granite Corinthian columns that adorn its two facades come from the Château of Meudon, which was demolished at the Revolution.

 A statue of a soldier of the Napoleonic Empire, dressed in the uniform of his regiment, tops each column.

 Finally, Bosio sculpted the four-horse chariot that stands on the roof of the arch.

 Arc de Triomphe du Carrousel – Tuileries Palace’s entrance

 The arch built by the architects Fontaine and Percier between 1806 and 1808 became the entrance to the Palais des Tuileries.

 The architect Philibert Delorme started the construction of the palace in the 1560’s at the demand of Queen Catherine de Medici.

 However, the building was only achieved in the 17th century; it linked the Pavillon de Flore to the Pavillon de Marsan in the Louvre.